I. Mission and Objectives

 American content; and/or 3) do research in, on, or related to Latin America.
 Affiliated faculty

-members have the right to serve on one of more of the LAS Standing Committees and have
+members have the right to serve on one of more of the CLACS Standing Committees and have

 voting rights when they serve on these Committees.

-1. Director: Oversight of the Center of Latin American Studies is the responsibility of the
+1. Director: Oversight of the Center for Latin American and Caribbean Studies is the responsibility of the

 Director, who also serves as the Chairperson of the EC.
 Appointed by the Dean of the